bhauman/bhauman.github.com/drafts/clojurescript-core-async-todos.md

     rc))
 {% endhighlight %}

-This function turns a css selector into a channel of click messages.
+This function turns a CSS selector into a channel of click messages.
 The <code>chan</code> function creates a channel.
 When an element with the provided selector get's clicked we use the async
-<code>put!</code> function to put a message into the channel.
+<code>put!</code> function to put a message value into the
+channel.
+After wiring it up we return the newly created channel.

 You can put any value you want into a channel.
-We are just using a vector as an expedient format for a message and it's attached data.
+We are using a vector as an expedient format for a message and it's attached data.

-After wiring it up we return the newly created channel.

-Now let's use this function to create a couple of channels:
+Let's use this function to create some click channels:

 {% highlight clojure %}
-(defn example1-loop [start-state]
+(defn app-loop [start-state]
   (let [ new-todo-click         (click-chan "a.new-todo" :new-todo)
          cancel-new-form-click  (click-chan "a.cancel-new-todo"
                                             :cancel-new-form)]